asakpam/-dcit318-assignment2-11167338/assignment 2 task 2/README.md

 - Learn how to use the `abstract` keyword for classes and methods
 - See how abstract methods force derived classes to provide implementations
 - Practice creating class hierarchies with abstract base classes
-- Understand the difference between abstract and virtual methods

 ## Code Features

 - **Abstract Base Class**: Shape class with abstract GetArea() method
-- **Constructor Parameters**: Circle and Rectangle classes accept dimensions in their constructors
-- **Method Overriding**: Both derived classes override the abstract method
+- **Simple Implementation**: Both derived classes implement the abstract method
-- **Polymorphism**: Array of Shape objects demonstrates runtime polymorphism
-- **Formatted Output**: Areas are displayed with 2 decimal places
+- **Basic Demo**: Creates instances and displays their areas